Greensburg Central Catholic High School: History

-At the time of Greensburg Central Catholic's founding, six Roman Catholic religious institutes provided most of the faculty.
+At the time of Greensburg Central Catholic's founding, six Catholic religious institutes provided most of the faculty.
 The Sisters of St. Benedict were responsible for teaching languages; the Sisters of Charity, science and music; the Felician Sisters, mathematics; the Sisters of Mercy, English; the Sisters of St. Joseph, social studies; and the Vincentian Sisters of Charity, business.
 Lay teachers handled physical education.

 In 1962, Bishop William G. Connare proposed building a faculty house for all six religious groups, featuring a wing for each community with a common chapel (the Chapel of the Immaculate Heart of Mary), dining room, and community room.
 The first Mass was offered in this chapel on August 31, 1963.

-The Sisters of Charity are the only remaining religious institute at Central.

 Curriculum

 The school's original curriculum was primarily academic, but the school soon added a general and business course.
 Father Shuda, the school's third principal, urged the construction of an addition to the school, also designed by Francis O'Connor Church.
 The Fathers' Club and Mothers' Club (now replaced by one group, the Parents' Club) helped with furnishings and installation.

 The school offers a diverse curriculum, including Advanced Placement and college credit courses, as well as business and general study courses.
 The school built a stadium in 1989 and installed lights in 1998 for night football and soccer games.